 The GICv3 architecture specifies a Redistributor address space containing two pages per core.
 The SGI page functionality is contained in the GIC-600 Redistributor.
-However, the command and control page for all cores is contained in the Distributor.
+However, the command and control pages for all cores on a chip are contained in the Distributor.